sheldonhull/terraform-provider-centrify/README.md

 For example, this is how to [create a Windows system](./examples/centrify_system/system_windows_basic.tf) in Centrify Platform.
 This is how to [retrieve vaulted credentials](./examples/centrify_account/datasource_password.tf).

-To delete the resource, Best practice
+To delete the resource, Best practices are:
   Remove the resource file
   Run terraform init && terraform apply